wbeebe/MicroPythonProjects/Espressif/ESP32S3-7814/README.md

 LED messages are generated from the web page buttons toggling the color LED.
 Tells the current color and if it's on or off.

 The PING message is sent every 60 seconds.

+## Changes and Updates
+#### _16 June 2025_

+A checkin to the MicroPython project has broken the build.
+I can't use that build and checkin on my ESP32-S3 developer board, so I've dropped back to the official 1.25.0 release.
+That is sufficient for my work, and what I'll stick with indefinately.
+This README has been updated to reflect this.